kerbyfc/jacket.js/README.md

 fn();
 ```

-to get exception stacktrace you might to handle it with specified handler:
+To get stack trace you might handle error by this way:

 ```javascript
 var handler = function(err) { /* notify your server about this error */ }